Trithemius's catalog of magic (or "necromantic") books

 Libri magici

 [1] Claviculæ Salomonis prænotatum volumen, quod incipit: Recordare fili mi Roboam, Salomon Rex Hierusalem neque composuit, neque vidit unquam, & tamen eius nomini circumfertur inscriptum.
 Et quid continet, nisi vana, stulta, conficta et aperta mendacia? promittens omnia, & nihil præstans operantibus in eo, nisi deceptionem, conscientiam læsam, & animam dæmonibus penitus subiectam.
-Quicunque illud opus composuit, indoctus, & Christianæ religionis desertor fuit, quoniam /293/ ut oratio contra instituta Grammaticorum est incongrua, et characteres, simul & nomina dęmonum per totum habentur inscripta.
+Quicunque illud opus composuit, indoctus, & Christianæ religionis desertor fuit, quoniam /293/ ut [B, C: et] oratio contra instituta Grammaticorum est incongrua, et characteres, simul & [C adds: omnia] nomina dęmonum per totum habentur inscripta.

 Books of Magic